 Ham salad is a deli favorite that’s easy to make at home!
-It’s perfect for school or work lunches and it’s a great way to use up leftover ham.
+It’s perfect for school or work lunches, and it’s a great way to use up leftover ham.

-close up image of ham salad served in a large white round bowl
+Close up image of ham salad served in a large white round bowl.

 Pin this recipe now to save it for later

 Yep, this versatile dish is one of those glorious recipes that can be customized to suit your tastes—or the tastes of the picky eaters in your family!
 Some common additions include pickles, onions, celery, mustard, and dill.
-You can also add shredded cheese, chopped hard-boiled eggs, or crumbled bacon if you want to double-up on the pork.
+You can also add shredded cheese, chopped hard-boiled eggs, or crumbled bacon if you want to double up on the pork.

 Best Ham Salad Recipe

-Ham salad can be eaten as-is, but it’s often served as a sandwich filling too.
+Ham salad can be eaten as is, but it’s often served as a sandwich filling, too.
 Watching your carbs?
-Skip the bread and serve it with lettuce cups instead!
-You could also stuff it into a pita or roll it up in a tortilla.
+Skip the bread, and serve it with lettuce cups instead!
+You could also stuff it into a pita, or roll it up in a tortilla.
 The world is your oyster, friends.

 The best thing about ham salad is that it all starts with leftover ham.
-(And you know when you make a big ham for the holidays, there are always leftovers!)
+(And you know when you make a big spiral ham for the holidays, there are always leftovers!)
 It’s the perfect way to reuse extra food and make it into something brand new!

-ingredients to make ham salad
+Ingredients to make ham salad.

 See recipe card below this post for ingredient quantities and full instructions.